-Multinational Aircrews Showcase Interoperability During OCD 24 Interfly
+Multinational aircrews showcase interoperability during OCD 24 interfly

 |0

-This work, Multinational Aircrews Showcase Interoperability During OCD 24 Interfly [Image 18 of 18], by SSgt Taylor Slater, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Multinational aircrews showcase interoperability during OCD 24 interfly [Image 12 of 12], by SrA Natalie Doan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.